Bill granting immunity to VMI sexual assault victims fails to advance

 VMI didn’t accept women until 1997 and did so only after losing a case that went all the way to the Supreme Court.
 About 14 percent of the college’s 1,650-student corps of cadets are women, according to the school’s most recent data.

 In remarks before the subcommittee, Helmer did not hold back.
-He told fellow delegates that the “need for change at VMI is pretty legion" and that that the bill could lead to VMI cadets feeling more comfortable reporting that they’d been sexually assaulted.
+He told fellow delegates that the “need for change at VMI is pretty legion” and that the bill could lead to VMI cadets feeling more comfortable reporting that they’d been sexually assaulted.
 He cited the Barnes & Thornburg survey figures, along with recent reporting by The Post that a Jan.
 22 sexual violence prevention class prompted mocking comments about female cadets and the course’s subject material on the anonymous social media app Jodel.

 But VMI pushed back.
 Its government relations director, Kimberly Parker, said the school already has “an immunity provision” that gives the superintendent, retired Army Maj.
 General Cedric T. Wins, the freedom to protect students who disclose they’ve consumed drugs or alcohol while reporting sexual assaults.

 “This superintendent is committed to supporting and doing what is in the best interest of the victims of sexual assault and removing any barriers to minor infractions,” Parker said.
-“That said...these cases are extremely complex, and so it has been the historic position of the institute that the discretion to make decisions on disciplinary immunity should lie at the institute level, should lie with the institution, with the superintendent to make decisions based on the facts of each particular case.”
+“That said … these cases are extremely complex, and so it has been the historic position of the institute that the discretion to make decisions on disciplinary immunity should lie at the institute level, should lie with the institution, with the superintendent to make decisions based on the facts of each particular case.”

 One of the subcommittee’s members, Del.
 Jeffrey M. Bourne (D-Richmond), pressed Parker, saying he didn’t understand the school’s “heartburn.”